ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   delete
-    Delete the whole DFP block from the profile.
+    Setting to :literal:`true` deletes the whole DFP block from the profile.

-    This option is only valid when updating profiles, it will be ignored when creating one.
+    This option is only valid when :literal:`operation=update`\ , it is ignored for all other values of operation including :literal:`operation=create`.

     This option is mutually exclusive with every other option in this section.